 Skip to Main Content

-Save over 50% on a new heat pump or ductless heat pump
+Save up to 40% on a new heat pump or ductless heat pump

 Stay cool during hot summers, warm in the winter, and reduce heating and cooling costs by as much as 40–60%*.
 Energy Trust of Oregon and select contractors are working together to bring you discounts of up to $4,000 for ducted heat pump systems and up to $3,500 for ductless heat pumps.

-Work with one of our participating trade ally contractors and incentives will be paid directly to your contractor who will deduct the incentive amount from your invoice, reducing your out-of-pocket costs.
+Work with one of our participating trade ally contractors or community partners and incentives will be paid directly to your contractor who will deduct the incentive amount from your invoice, reducing your out-of-pocket costs.

 Establish your eligibility

-You must live in Oregon using electricity provided by Pacific Power and work with one of our selected trade allies.
+You must live in Gilliam, Morrow, Umatilla, or Wallowa county Oregon using electricity provided by Pacific Power and work with one of our participating trade allies or community partners.

-1. Select one of the following participating Energy Trust trade ally contractors.
+1. Contact one of the following participating Energy Trust trade ally contractors or community partners.

 All Air HVAC Service